The Projects and Construction Review: Dispute Resolution in Construction Projects

 - The DRB hearing is usually informal and may or may not include attorneys; the purpose of the hearing is for the DRB panel to understand the dispute sufficiently to render a decision.

-- The DRB will promptly render a decision.
+The DRB will render a decision within the contractually defined time periods.
 Normally, the finality of the DRB's decision will depend on its authority under the parties' contract.
 Typically, the DRB's decision will be binding on the conduct of the parties while the project is under construction but not binding upon their legal rights.
 In other words, if the DRB directs the employer to pay the contractor additional compensation for claimed extra work, the employer must do so.
 However, after the project, the employer may assert that it had no legal obligation to make that payment and seek reimbursement from the contractor.
 Experience indicates that few project participants challenge DRB decisions at the end of the project simply because there have been no unresolved disputes, and the incentive to go to arbitration or litigation, with all the accompanying disruption and expense, is far less attractive under those circumstances.
 Additionally, if the DRB functions as it should, its decision is likely to be respected by the parties.

 v Planned early negotiation